krustowski/littr/README.md

 ## repo vademecum

 `api`
-+ swagger documentation
++ Swagger documentation

 `cmd`
-+ main app entrypoints for build
++ various (dev) tooling, and the build entrypoints for both BE and FE

 `cmd/littr/http_server.go`
-+ init app file for the app's backend side with REST API service
++ REST API server initialization procedure (BE)

 `cmd/littr/wasm_client.go`
-+ lightened version of HTTP server, includes basic app router, lacks REST API service
++ initialization procedure for the client binary (FE), cross-compiled into a WASM binary

 `configs`
 + configuration files